Ian Happ Preview, Player Props: Cubs vs. Royals

 Ian Happ At The Plate

-- Among qualified hitters in MLB, his batting average ranks 114th, his on-base percentage ranks 24th, and he is 105th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 115th, his on-base percentage ranks 23rd, and he is 106th in the league in slugging.

+- Happ is batting .200 with one homer during his last outings and is riding a four-game hitting streak.

-- He has hit a long ball in 12 games this season (10.2%), leaving the park in 2.7% of his chances at the plate.
+- In 10.1% of his games this season, he has hit a long ball, and 2.7% of his trips to the plate.

-- Happ has driven in a run in 33 games this year (28.0%), including 17 games with more than one RBI (14.4%).
-He has also driven in three or more of his team's runs in four contests.
+- Happ has had at least one RBI in 28.6% of his games this season (34 of 119), with two or more RBI 17 times (14.3%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.